lucyTrump/free-ai/README.md

 **Body**
 Zama is at the forefront of the privacy revolution, harnessing fully homomorphic encryption (FHE) to enable secure data processing while keeping sensitive information protected.
 Its cutting-edge technology empowers sectors like AI, blockchain, and healthcare to maximize data utility without compromising privacy.
 With open-source tools such as Concrete and TFHE, Zama

+### Zama: Shaping a Secure Digital Future

+**Body**
+Zama is a trailblazer in privacy-preserving technology, leveraging fully homomorphic encryption (FHE) to enable secure data computation without exposing sensitive information.
+Its innovative solutions empower industries like AI, blockchain, and finance to harness data while maintaining the highest privacy